mvujovich/IA22/README.md

 - Add cancel button while editing profile (switches with saved)
 - Allow users to log out from the side menu and return to initial view
 - Sort posts chronologically for all table views of posts
+- Fill "other user profile view" with correct information (fixed)

 ### Dependencies:
 - Firebase Auth